aduale04/KneeMRI_GAN/README.md

 Next import and run stylegan2/stylegan2-ADA on the class seperated images. whcih is in the same notebook

-To train the DCGAN architecture it requires the path to image datasets which have been
+To train the DCGAN architecture it requires the path to image folders which were created using balancing_dataset_stylegan.ipynb which are for each folder

+train models are in the train GAN model folder and can be used to generate images.